 The speakers can get considerably loud during playback.
 Even though the speakers lack some bass, which is usual for monitor speakers, they produce a clear sound that will satisfy most people.

-There is a small joystick nub under the center of the screen which controls the on-screen display and also acts as the power button.
-This way of navigating the OSD is very intuitive and is better than the four button scheme present on most monitors.
+There's a small joystick nub under the center of the screen which controls the on-screen display and also acts as the power button.
+This way of navigating the OSD is very intuitive and is better than the four-button scheme present on most monitors.
 This joystick is used on many other LG monitors like the 27UD58-B, as well as on some Samsung monitors like the CHG90.